-Here, we overcome these challenges by implementing a multiplexed QR architecture based on a two-photon interference (TPI) scheme combined with temporally-multiplexed QMs.
-The TPI scheme, which relies on time measurements \cite{Halder2007Entangling}, directly generates high-fidelity two-party entanglement, while the $\mathrm{^{151}Eu^{3+}}$:$\mathrm{Y_2SiO_5}$ crystal memory with $1205$ temporal modes greatly enhances the EDR \cite{Simon2007Quantum, Liu2021Heralded}.
-This strategy successfully resolves the trade-off between entanglement rate and quality.
-We achieve heralded entanglement between QMs over a record separation of 14.5 km, observing a CHSH-Bell inequality violation with $S = 2.22 \pm 0.06$, exceeding the classical bound of 2 by 3.7 standard deviations.
+Here, we propose a multiplexed QR protocol based on time measurements (MQR-TM) to resolve the trade-off between entanglement rate and quality.
+The two-photon interference (TPI) based time measurements \cite{Halder2007Entangling} generates high-fidelity two-party entanglement, while a temporal multimode QM simultaneously stores time-bin entanglement with variable delays, lifting the heralding rate to the level of SPI schemes.
+We distribute heralded entanglement between QMs over a record separation of 14.5 km, observing a CHSH-Bell inequality violation with $S = 2.22 \pm 0.06$ \cite{clauser1970proposed}, exceeding the classical bound of 2 by 3.7 standard deviations.
 The achieved EDR surpasses recent SPI-based demonstrations \cite{Liu2024Creation,Stolk2024Metropolitan-scale} by two orders of magnitude while maintaining comparable entanglement fidelity.
-Our architecture supports autonomous quantum node operation and eliminates the need for active phase stabilization of fiber channels, enabling seamless integration with existing telecom infrastructure.
+This architecture supports autonomous quantum node operation and eliminates the need for active phase stabilization of fiber channels, enabling seamless integration with existing telecom infrastructure.

-{\it The network.--} Our network comprises three nodes situated in Hefei, China (Fig. \ref{fig1}a).
+{\it The network.--} Our network (\textit{XingHan 2.0}) comprises three nodes situated in Hefei, China (Fig. \ref{fig1}a).
 Two QR nodes—one on the University of Science and Technology of China (USTC, node A) and one at the Hefei National Laboratory (HFNL, node B)- are separated by 14.5 km of direct distance and connected to a middle node (node C) at a China Unicom office via 7.9 km and 9.9 km of deployed fiber, respectively.
 Each QR node incorporates a multimode QM based on a $\mathrm{^{151}Eu^{3+}}$:$\mathrm{Y_2SiO_5}$ crystal, interfaced with nondegenerate photon-pair source generated through cavity-enhanced spontaneous parametric down-conversion (cSPDC) process.
 The 1537-nm idler photons travel through deployed fiber to node C, while the 580-nm signal photons are efficiently stored in the local QMs.
 A successful Bell-state measurement (BSM) at node C heralds the entanglement, with outcomes time-stamped and sent to nodes A and B. Conditioned on this classical information, the local unitary operation performed at node A enables the preparation of the desired entangled state between the remote QMs.